 Niacin flush normally goes away within an hour.

 It happens because niacin causes the widening of blood vessels.
-This process, known as vasodilation, leads to better circulation, capillary flushing, and increased blood flow to the surface of the skin.
+This process, known as vasodilation, supports healthy circulation, capillary flushing, and increased blood flow to the surface of the skin.†

 To minimize or prevent flushing, consider taking niacin supplements with food or in divided doses.